carmencchow/bellabeat_casestudy/README.md

 <br>
 <b><i>iii) Sedentary Behavior</i></b>

 <br>
-Let’s take a look at the distribution of sedentary minutes in a day.
+<p>Let’s take a look at the distribution of sedentary minutes in a day.
 The histogram shows us the median is 1021 minutes or 17.02 hours and the mean is 955.9 minutes or 15.93 hours.
 We have a couple of outliers, for example someone got 0 minutes of sedentary activity a day, is that possible??
-We see a histogram with two distinct peaks where the majority of participants are getting between 600 and 900 and 1000 and 1300 minutes of non-activity.
+We see a histogram with two distinct peaks where the majority of participants are getting between 600 and 900 and 1000 and 1300 minutes of non-activity.</p>

 ![sedentary](https://github.com/user-attachments/assets/66ccbf2d-b4a4-46fc-95d9-e1265d9b1e6e)